About the site

 Hosting, administration, and site development are not free.
 This site is sponsored by Hacker Factor.

 This site collects pictures that are submitted, information about the pictures (where it came from, when it was submitted, how often it is accessed), and typical weblog information.

 While the pictures are displayed upon request by your web browser, other information is used for site management and related research purposes.
-We will not publicly disclose information and we will not provide collected information to external third parties (such as advertisers and data aggregates).
+To reiterate: FotoForensics is a research site; uploaded content will be used for research purposes.
+We will not publicly disclose personal information, and we will not provide collected information to external third parties (such as advertisers and data aggregates).
 This web site does not collect email addresses.
 It also does not sell content.

 By uploading a picture, you consent to having the picture viewed by FotoForensics, Hacker Factor, and research partners for analysis-related purposes.
 If the pictures contain illegal or potentially illegal content, then the site administrators may have an obligation to share the information with law enforcement.

-Problems with this site, such as error messages, connectivity issues, maintenance, etc. should be sent to .
+Problems with this site, such as error messages, connectivity issues, maintenance, etc. should be submitted through the contact form or emailed to .

 Some web developers have inquired about creating their own front-end systems to this online service.
 This is permitted as long as:

 Basically, developers must not take credit for work performed by FotoForensics, developers must not charge for this free service, and developers must not claim or imply that FotoForensics endorses their software or services.
 Ads are not permitted because using these pictures to generate revenue from ads directly violates Copyright and the Fair Use clause.
 Developers who do not adhere to the API may find that their code no longer works if this site makes a code change.
 It is strongly recommended that developers contact FotoForensics prior to developing their systems.